SoumyaSagnik/Interview-Questions/readme.md

 // Output: 1 2 3
 ```

 - `Hoisting`: all the three are `hoisted`.
 However, `let` and `const` are in a `temporal dead zone`.
-This means that JavaScript acknowledges its presence by providing it with the value `undefined` but `won't let us use it`.
-We would be getting the value `undefined` when we access var before its declaration.
+This means that JavaScript acknowledges its presence by providing it with the value `undefined`, but `won't let us use it`.
+We would be getting the value `undefined` when we access var before its declaration. <a href="https://blogs-ssk.netlify.app/js-hoisting-let&const">More</a>

 ```javascript
 console.log(a);